-Alice is summarized in Weaver et al. and described in detail in Stern et al., this issue.
 Alice's prime purpose is to obtain the Group 1 atmospheric goals of composition, thermospheric temperature structure, aerosols, and evolution (escape rate).
 It also supports the Group 2 and 3 goals of time variability, minor atmospheric species, and Charon atmosphere search.
 Alice observes occultations of stars or the sun in a time-tagged mode with a spectral resolution of 3.5 Å. Longer integrations, for airglow or surface studies, are made in histogram mode.
-These can either be observed through Alice's 2 x 2 deg "box" portion of the slit or through the 0.1 x 2 deg "slot" portion, at resolutions of 3-4.5 Å for point sources or 9.0 Å for objects that fill the 0.1 degree x 4 degree "slot."
+These can either be observed through Alice's $2 \times 2$ deg "box" portion of the slit or through the $0.1 \times 2$ deg "slot" portion, at resolutions of 3-4.5 Å for point sources or 9.0 Å for objects that fill the 0.1 deg $\times 4$ deg "slot."
 The spatial resolution is 0.27 deg pixel-1 along the slit.
-Alice's 465-1881 Å bandpass includes the electronic cutoffs of N2, Ar, CH4, and other hydrocarbons and nitriles that may be detectable by solar and stellar occultations (Fig. 6), and emission lines of CO, atomic H, Ar, and Ne that may be detectable as airglow (Fig 7).
-Because N2 dominates Pluto's atmosphere, the thermal profile can be derived from the N2 density profile.
+Alice's 465-1881 Å bandpass includes the electronic cutoffs of $N_2$ , Ar, CH4, and other hydrocarbons and nitriles that may be detectable by solar and stellar occultations (Fig. 6), and emission lines of CO, atomic H, Ar, and Ne that may be detectable as airglow (Fig. 7).
+Because $N_2$ dominates Pluto's atmosphere, the thermal profile can be derived from the $N_2$ density profile.
 The temperatures at high altitudes serve as lower boundary conditions for atmospheric escape; Alice can also map the cloud of escaping H by Ly- $\alpha$ against the interstellar background.